 “We’re very pleased to have so much support from our local businesses, our volunteers, sponsors, tribal and local communities to make this another successful event,” stated Coushatta Tribal Chairman Kevin Sickey.
 “Most importantly, we will have the support to provide funding for local charities and non-profit groups in the coming year,” he added.

 The Coushatta Tribe of Louisiana was officially recognized by the Federal government in 1973 and marked a major turning point in tribal history in 1985 with the election by popular vote of the first Coushatta tribal government.

 From their earliest days as a proud, hard-working people struggling to maintain long-standing traditions in the face of possible relocation, the Coushatta Indians have endured and overcome every hardship they have faced and have remained on tribal lands in and around Elton, Louisiana, since the 1800s.
 Despite serious setbacks and some population dispersal, the tribe’s character and ideals have not only held fast, but have been strengthened.
 The Coushatta language, Koasati, is now considered unique among Native Americans because it has survived in its purest form and is still spoken fluently in the Coushatta community today.

-Coushatta Casino Resort is located in Kinder, Louisiana on US Highway 165 (I-10 exit 44) and features over 2800 slots and more than 70 table games, including live poker.
+Coushatta Casino Resort is located in Kinder, Louisiana on US Highway 165 (I-10 exit 44) and features over 2800 slots and more than 70 table games including live poker, plus live bingo and off-track betting.
 Phone 1-800-584-7263 for more information, or visit the website at www.coushattacasinoresort.com.